DevSrabon/TaskList/README.md

-# React To-Do List App
+# React Task List App

-This is a simple to-do list app built using React.
+This is a simple Task List app built using React.
 It allows you to add, edit, and delete tasks, mark tasks as completed, and view your tasks.

 ## Components

 ### `ListProvider`

-- Context provider component that manages the state of the to-do list items.
+- Context provider component that manages the state of the Task List items.
 - Exposes functions to add, update, and delete items in the list.

 ### `List`

-- Represents an individual to-do list item.
+- Represents an individual Task List item.
 - Displays the task's title, description, completion status, and date.
 - Allows editing of task title and description.
 - Provides buttons to save changes, cancel editing, and delete the task.